 If you value being treated like a person, look for a vendor who invests in customer success and has their support located in the United States.
 Vendors who put a high premium on corporate social responsibility – not just profit and bottom-line.

 If your team cares about community, look for a vendor who has programs in place to give back profit and time to its community.
 If you care about people and the culture of the people you work with, look at companies that people actually want to work at.
 Where they encourage a work-life balance and employees leave each night happy.

 A board management vendor who sees you as a person, puts their community first, and appreciates their employees is a vendor who will care about you.
 And that ultimately leads to an enduring partnership built on trust.

-Paroon Chadha co-founded Passageways in 2003 and continues to lead its business strategy as CEO.
-He serves on Boards at Passageways, Big Brother Big Sister of Greater Lafayette, Indiana University Simon Cancer Center, and TechPoint.
-He was a founding member of Youwecan.org, and is an angel investor in several technology companies.
+Passageways in 2003 and continues to lead as CEO.
+He is an angel investor and serves on boards at Big Brother Big Sister of Greater Lafayette, Simon Cancer Center, and TechPoint.